Careers Service

 Further advice

-Group Tasks
+Group tasks

-Tips on dealing with group tasks
+Tips for group tasks

-• Read all instructions carefully and understand what the aim of the exercise is - don't jump into the discussion without reading the brief fully, but don't waste time on irrelevant details
+• Read all instructions carefully and understand what the aim of the exercise is.
+Don't jump into the discussion without reading the brief fully, but don't waste time on irrelevant details

 • Decide your objectives and priorities